macxred/cashctrl_api/CONTRIBUTING.md

 and daily.
 The tests connect to a private CashCtrl test account with the API key stored as a GitHub secret.

-Before you try to run tests, execute the following command, to install pytest
+Execute the following command to install pytest:
 ```bash
 pip install pytest
 ```